-The Bank's deposits are insured up to applicable limits by the Deposit Insurance Fund ("DIF") of the FDIC.
+The Bank's deposits are insured up to applicable limits by the Deposit Insurance Fund of the FDIC.
 As insurer, the FDIC imposes deposit insurance premiums and is authorized to conduct examinations of, and to require reporting by, FDIC-insured institutions.
 It also may prohibit any FDIC-insured institution from engaging in any activity the FDIC determines by regulation or order to pose a serious risk to the DIF.
 The FDIC also has the authority to initiate enforcement actions against savings institutions, after giving the OCC an opportunity to take such action, and may terminate the deposit insurance if it determines that the institution has engaged in unsafe or unsound practices or is in an unsafe or unsound condition.

 As a result of a decline in the reserve ratio (the ratio of the DIF to estimated insured deposits) and concerns about expected failure costs and available liquid assets in the DIF, the FDIC adopted a rule requiring each insured institution to prepay on December 30, 2009 the estimated amount of its quarterly assessments for the fourth quarter of 2009 and all quarters through the end of 2012 (in addition to the regular quarterly assessment for the third quarter which was due on December 30, 2009).
 The prepaid amount is recorded as an asset with a zero risk weight and the institution will continue to record quarterly expenses for deposit insurance.
 For purposes of calculating the prepaid amount, assessments were measured at the institution's assessment rate as of September 30, 2009, with a uniform increase of three basis points effective January 1, 2011, and were based on the institution's assessment base for the third quarter of 2009, with growth assumed quarterly at annual rate of 5%.
-If events cause actual assessments during the prepaid amounts not exhausted after collection of assessments due on June 30, 2013, as applicable.
-Collection of the prepayment does not preclude the FDIC from changing assessment for institutions whose safety and soundness would be affected adversely.
-In December 2009, the Bank paid the prepaid assessment of \$6.3 million, and as of June 30, 2012, the outstanding prepaid assessment was \$1.7 million.
+If events cause actual assessments during the prepayment period to vary from the prepaid amount, institutions will pay excess assessments in cash or receive a rebate of prepaid amounts not exhausted after collection of assessments due on June 30, 2013, as applicable.
+Collection of the prepayment does not preclude the FDIC from changing assessment rates or revising the risk-based assessment system in the future.
+The rule includes a process for exemption from the prepayment for institutions whose safety and soundness would be affected adversely.
+In December 2009, the Bank paid the prepaid assessment of \$6.3 million, and as of December 31, 2012, the outstanding prepaid assessment was \$269,000.